run-ai/docs/docs/developer/rest-auth.md

 # Calling REST API

-The following document explain how to get the credentials required to call the Run:AI REST API
+The following document explains how to get the credentials required to call the Run:AI REST API

 ## Create a Client Application